gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 65: April 10, Friday
+**Today's Progress**: Worked on autoplay and infinite loop functionality for the carousel, but it's still not working though, worked on toggle also for the frame1.

 ## Day 64: April 09, Thursday
 **Today's Progress**: Worked on a carousel feature with feedload items, made the arrow navs functional with transition effect.